1. Getting Started: Part I

 x

 Deviations from the above are allowable.
 You can violate axis priority and use setups different from the table above.
 For instance, the Resets can be skipped.
 Then, the working vJoy axes will be: 8 / 7 / 6 / 5 / 4 / 3 / x / 1 (nothing mapped to axis 2).
 Resets can be triggered using the keys Spacebar and U for Reset-To-Home and Reset-In-Place, so there is no loss of function.
 Suppose you had a 6 channel radio and wanted to only fly an airplane that did not have flaps and you were planning on using the keyboard for resets.
 But, say, you really wanted to be able to control the Flight Modes with your controller.
-Then you could create a mapping (Profile) in Joystick Gremlin that only remaps to vJoy axes: 8 / 7 / 6 / 5 / 4 / x / x / 1.
+Then you could create a mapping in your remapping program (JoystickTools or Joystick Gremlin) that only remaps to vJoy axes: 8 / 7 / 6 / 5 / 4 / x / x / 1.
 For flaps in this case, the simulator will calibrate the flap axis to be neutral (flaps centered).
 While this will be perfectly fine for an airplane like the SIG FourStar 60 that does not have flaps, if you flew an airplane that had flaps, then the flaps will be fixed in the middle between full and no flaps, i.e., you will see half flaps.
 Thus, for vJoy axes not assigned to a control (not mapped) and not following the axis priority approach, those axes will simply calibrate to the center position when you calibrate in the sim.
 Except the Resets function is a special case that is ignored if not calibrated, allowing you to use the keyboard instead.
 Flaps on the other hand are different.
 If skipped, they will be fixed at half flaps and the keyboard controls will not override that in this example.

-1.13.
+1.12.
 Next Step - Calibrating and Running

 Continue to Part II to calibrate your controller setup and run the sim.
 If needed, refer back to this Part I to check your axes order.

-1.14.
+1.13.
 Supplemental Guides